GSA/fpki-guides/_announcements/01_common_policy_rekey.md

 - **May 2021**: The FPKIMA team will decommission the old Federal Common Policy CA

 ## What should I do?
-To prevent issues, agencies **must** distribute the Federal Common Policy CA G2 root certificate as a trusted Root Certification Authority to workstations and servers **_as soon as it is available_**.
+To prevent issues, agencies **must** distribute the Federal Common Policy CA G2 root certificate as a trusted Root Certification Authority to workstations and servers.

-{% include alert-info.html content="The Federal Common Policy CA G2 CA certificate is expected for distribution on <strong>October 14, 2020</strong>.
-This announcement will be updated once the certificate is available." %}

 To prepare for the Federal Common Policy CA update, read our guide [here]({{ site.baseurl }}/common).